Spirits who loved a most enjoyable public place, like to visit it or stay.

-After witnessing a fatal accident, a grieving person did a rash action.
+After witnessing a fatal accident, a grieving person acted rashly.

-Point Defiance Park in the late 19th century was a popular get-away for the people of Tacoma.
-They would travel to the 702 acre Point Defiance Park, where they could visit the zoo; (now Zoo and Aquarium), gardens, Fort Nisqually, (now a hands-on living history museum), a boardwalk, have a picnic, hear a concert at an outside theater shell (gone but replaced), go swimming at a salt water pool (long gone), use the boathouse, beach, walk the nature trails, and even a stand of old-growth forest, that is preserved today.
+Point Defiance Park in the late 19th century was a popular getaway for the people of Tacoma.
+They would travel to the 702 acre Point Defiance Park, where they could visit the zoo (now Zoo and Aquarium), gardens, Fort Nisqually (now a hands-on living history museum), a boardwalk, have a picnic, hear a concert at an outside theater shell (gone but replaced), go swimming at a salt water pool (long gone), use the boathouse, beach, walk the nature trails, and even a stand of old-growth forest, which is preserved today.

-In 1914, the fancier, upscale, larger 2 story, much loved Pagoda was built on this site, offering an event place for the upper-classes of Tacoma, but still providing a Trolley Car Station and a small Aid Station on the first floor.
+In 1914, the upscale two-story, much loved Pagoda was built here, offering an event place for the upper-classes of Tacoma, but still providing a Trolley Car Station and a small Aid Station on the first floor.
 When the trolley stopped running, the first floor became storage, and much later, a classroom/activity room.

 Because the Pagoda sat on land that sloped away from the parking area, the visitor entered by the second floor, and took the stairs down to the first floor.
-The Pagoda’s long tradition of being a popular place to have a social event of any kind continued on throughout the years and being the focal point of the Japanese Garden as well.
-A veranda was added that opened up the social aspect of the Pagoda.
+The Pagoda’s long tradition of being a popular place to have a social event of any kind continued through the years, as well as a Japanese Garden.
+A veranda was also added that opened up the social aspect of the Pagoda.